Read This First

 Prompt 2: It would seem, based on the strong emotional draw of moral realism, that its “intuitive” correctness should be treated with the utmost skepticism.
 Weigh in on this.

-The pressure point is Moral realism's intuitive pull: this is where Moral Realism & Intuition stops being merely named and starts guiding judgment.
+The live issue is Moral realism's intuitive pull.
+This is where Moral Realism & Intuition starts to guide judgment instead of merely sounding important.

 This middle step takes the pressure from moral realism's apparent common-sense appeal and turns it toward emotions behind moral-realist intuitions.
-That is what keeps the page cumulative rather than episodic.
+That is what keeps the page cumulative instead of episodic.

-The added philosophical insight is that Moral Realism & Intuition often becomes confused when motivational force is mistaken for justificatory force.
-A claim can feel urgent, humane, or socially necessary while still needing an account of what makes it binding.
+A common mistake in Moral Realism & Intuition is to confuse motivational force with justificatory force.
+A claim can feel urgent, humane, or socially necessary while still needing an account of what, if anything, makes it binding.

 This reconstruction preserves the anti-realist pressure rather than translating it back into conventional moral realism.
 The curator's point is not merely that cultures disagree; it is that moral vocabulary may be doing emotional, social, and practical work without successfully referring to stance-independent moral facts.
 That view should not be softened into casual relativism; it is a sharper claim about what moral language is doing when it sounds as if it has discovered a property of the world.